isirode/DrawingLines2D/DEVELOPER.md

   - [ ] Allow to remove a segment / line
   - [ ] Allow to move a segment / line
   - [ ] Allow to split / cut the line

+- [ ] Playability
+  - [ ] Option to remove the line after a certain time

 - [ ] Geometry
   - [ ] Provide a way to customize the geometry easily